 New programs are being established with increasing frequency, however, as publishers abandon the apprenticeship model for hiring decisions.

-Of course, there are also short-term summer programs devoted to instruction on the subject of publishing, such as the Denver Publishing Insitute, the Columbia Publishing Course, and the New York University Summer Publishing Institute.
-These programs provide terrific networking opportunities for aspiring publishing professionals, but they do not provide anywhere near the same depth of understanding of the publishing industry that a graduate program can provide.
+There are also short-term summer programs on the subject of publishing, such as the Denver Publishing Institute, the Columbia Publishing Course, and the New York University Summer Publishing Institute.
+These programs provide networking opportunities for aspiring publishing professionals, but they do not provide the same depth of understanding of the publishing industry that a graduate program can provide.